pandastrike/ark/README.md

 Ark allows you package up your browser Javascript using the Node module system.
 You can use `require` just like in Node.
 Put another way, you can reuse server-side code in the browser and still use `require` and NPM.

-**Ark is currently under development and is not ready for use.**
+## Installation

+    npm install -g ark

 ## Usage

-To use static analysis to generate a manifest of what will be packaged up:
+Generate a manifest of what will be packaged up:

-    ark manifest --static --source cs/lib/web > manifest.txt
+    ark manifest --source cs/lib/web > manifest.json

 Then you can package up the manifest like this:

-    ark package --uglify < manifest.txt >  web/js/web-api.js
+    ark package < manifest.json >  web/js/web-api.js

-Or, in one step, without static analysis (just packaging all your source files up):
+Or, in one step:

-    ark package --uglify --source cs/lib/web > web/js/web-api.js
+    ark package --source cs/lib/web > web/js/web-api.js

-Or, automagically picking up and compiling CoffeeScript:

-    ark package --uglify web/js/web-api.js --source cs/src/web > web/js/web-api.js

-You *must* have a `package.json` in your `--source` directory that has a `main` entry point defined.
+**Note** You *must* have a `package.json` in your `--source` directory that has a `main` entry point defined.

 ## Status

-**Ark is currently under development and is not ready for use.**
+Ark is currently under development and is not ready for production use.

-## Installation

-    npm install -g ark